 Where can I find my company registration number?

-If you are a customer of Quality Company Formations, you can login to your online client portal where you will find your registration number and all other company details, including pdf copies of your company formation documents to view or download.
+If you are a customer of Quality Company Formations, you can log in to your online client portal to find your registration number and all other company details, including pdf copies of your company formation documents, reporting and filing deadlines, and filing history.

 When do I need to use my company registration number?

-- Making changes to a company at Companies House, e.g. changing the company name or the registered office address or the name of the company
+- Making changes to your company at Companies House, e.g. changing the registered office address or the name of the company

-- Filing documents at Companies House, e.g. annual accounts or a confirmation statement.
+- Filing documents at Companies House, such as annual accounts and confirmation statements.

-- Registering the company at HMRC for incorporation tax, PAYE, or VAT.
+- Registering the company at HMRC for Corporation Tax, PAYE, or VAT

 Where should I display my company registration number?

-Legislation governing the stationery of limited companies and LLPs is included within The Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015.
+Legislation governing these requirements is included within The Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015.